 What is cardiac surgery?

 Cardiac surgery is surgical treatment of the heart and blood vessels to repair damage caused by diseases or disorders of the cardiovascular system.
-Some of the surgical procedures performed by cardiac surgeons include coronary artery bypass surgery, heart valve surgery, and even heart transplantation.
+Some of the surgical procedures performed by cardiothoracic surgeons include coronary artery bypass surgery, heart valve surgery, and even heart transplantation.

 When should I see a specialist for cardiac surgery?

 Your cardiologist will refer you to a cardiac surgeon if you require surgical treatment.
 Some of the reasons for seeing a cardiac surgeon include: if you have a history of heart failure, coronary heart disease, faulty heart valves, abnormal heart rhythm, or need a heart transplant.Enquire with our cardiothoracic surgeons.